alan-turing-institute/trustchain/docs/ion.md

         $ bitcoind -reindex-chainstate
         ```

-        Check which port bitcoind is listening on (should be 18333 for Testnet):
+        Check which port bitcoind is listening on (should be 18333 for Testnet3):
         ```console
         $ netstat -tulpn | grep 'bitcoind'
         ```